OmarSayedMostafa/Deep-learning-Colorization-for-visual-media/README.md

 * download .exe file attached from google drive and instruction file
 * read insteraction to use .exe.txt to know how to run for first time
 * Colorization trained model weights https://drive.google.com/file/d/1QzTMl8jHeowjzRP7DcfIQk4IpwVyTaGo/view?usp=sharing
-* let me know if you faced any problem with loading the pretrained weights
+* let me know if you faced any problems with loading the pre-trained weights

 # Notes
-* project still under maintains and processing.
+* project is still under maintenance and processing.
-* you should aware of change file pathes corrosponding to your data set locations when try to read or test images
+* you should be aware of change file pathes corrosponding to your data set locations when try to read or test images
-* you should aware of handle creating Model weight directory for first time to save trained model's weights every time you preform tarining.
+* you should be aware of handling creating Model weight directory for first time to save trained model's weights every time you perform tarining.
-* there are a single file contain the whole code as functions used temporary for testing u can use it if u are not an OOP fan :D.
+* There is a single file containing the whole code as functions used temporarily for testing.

-for any question: omar.sayed.mostafa@gmail.com
+for any questions: omar.sayed.mostafa@gmail.com